Suppliers fear Sainsbury's price squeeze

 A better deal?

-Sentinel Management Consultants acts as an advisor to suppliers on their negotiations with supermarkets.
+Sentinel Management Consultants acts as an adviser to suppliers on their negotiations with supermarkets.

 It said that while some suppliers will undoubtedly be "quaking with fear" after the Sainsbury's-Asda merger announcement, others will have more power to negotiate with the new firm than they realise.